kkannappan/edx-documentation/en_us/course_authors/source/releasing_course/beta_testing.rst

 As they work, beta testers log issues and questions for the course team.

-.. note:: Beta testers can make discussion posts and wiki contributions.
-You might want to ask your testers not to make posts or contributions about unreleased courseware, and alert your discussion administration team to watch for posts from the beta testers.
+.. note:: Beta testers cannot make discussion posts or wiki contributions.

- .. ^ Question to Jim A and Greg P about this.
-Melanie indicates that there is no discussion access.

 .. _How_Testers_See_Course: